Sjyhne/MapAI-Competition-Dev/README.md

 Forking the base repository is part of the registration process.
 However, we would also like you to register your information in a Google forms.
 The main reason comes from the ability to reach out to the participant with important information.
 As mentioned earlier, the competition framework is piloting with this competition, and therefore it will be more prone to change compared to more established competition frameworks.
+Please fill out the form below.

 [Google form](https://docs.google.com/forms/d/1sJ9R2j32dc7TUDDkVCpLsaIVBcxRcOLiwmqeq-15O5E/edit)